 key stage 3 overview

-Our Key Stage 3 Mantra “Do your best and mind your manners!”
+Our Key Stage 3 Mantra is “Do your best and mind your manners!”

 At Key Stage 3 we provide a broad and balanced curriculum working on the skills to prepare students for Key Stage 4 and life after St Joseph’s.
-When your child joins us in Year 7 for most subjects they are in set classes with students of the same ability, this allows them to be challenged whilst achieving.
+When your child joins us in Year 7, for most subjects they will be in set classes with students of the same ability.
+This allows them to be challenged whilst learning, encouraging them to achieve their best results.

 To help with your child’s learning, regularly check their planners and exercise books.
 Talk through their classwork/homework with them ensuring that they fully understand the teacher comments provided.
 Finally, ensuring that your child is not off school unless it has been authorised as attendance has a major impact on your child’s learning.